abdulmeLINK/flopy-net/docs/docs/components/policy-engine.md

 # Policy Engine

 The **Policy Engine** is the heart of FLOPY-NET's security, governance, and compliance system.
-It operates as a centralized Flask-based REST API service (Port 5000, IP 192.168.100.20) that enforces rules across all components, monitors compliance, detects anomalies, and ensures that Flower-based federated learning operations adhere to defined policies.
+It operates as a centralized Flask-based REST API service (Port 5000, IP 192.168.100.20) that enforces rules across all components, monitors compliance, detects anomalies, and ensures that federated learning operations adhere to defined policies.

 ## Overview